-You know how businesses ask for your number for, well, everything?
+You know how businesses ask for your phone number for just about any reason?
 If you don’t have to give it, don’t.
-“It is a tacit invitation for them to call that number or sell it to a third party,” the BBB says.
+The more you give out your number, the greater the odds that it will be sold to a third party.

 2. Tell companies you use to buzz off

 It not illegal for a business to make marketing calls if you have a relationship with them.
 So, read the terms and conditions of your purchases and services carefully.
 Buried in those agreements might be a clause agreeing to these annoying calls.

 If you find out too late that you agreed to their spam, you can still stop it by specific request.
 Call and keep a record of the date you made the request, and follow up with the FTC if the business keeps harassing you.